pingcap/docs/how-to/secure/enable-tls-between-components.md

 category: how-to
 ---

-# Enable TLS Authentication and encrypt the stored data
+# Enable TLS Authentication and Encrypt the Stored Data

 This document introduces how to enable TLS authentication and encrypt the stored data in a TiDB cluster.